sebastianhaeni/devopsdays-zurich-2023/day1.md

   - People: Does the team have the right mix of skills?
 What training can we offer?
   - Cognitive load: Is the team at capacity, or can they onboard additional services?
   - Toil: Are we doing the right amount?
 Are we learning from it?
-  - Interrupts: Consder a paging "budget", (e.g. max 2 per on-call shift)
+  - Interrupts: Consider a paging "budget", (e.g. max 2 per on-call shift)
   - Morale: A happy team is a reliable team

 __Look ahead__: